 Step 2.
 Put your iPad into DFU mode.

-iPad with a Home button, press the Power and Home buttons at the same time until the screen goes black, then release the Power button while keep pressing the Home button until your iPad appears in iTunes.
+iPad with a Home button, press the Power and Home buttons at the same time for 10 seconds until the screen goes black, then release the Power button while keep pressing the Home button until your iPad appears in iTunes.

 Step 3.
 After iPad is into DFU mode, click OK and Restore iPad options to proceed.

 Dealing with an iPad can be a challenging issue, but the above solutions should make it easier for you to finally get your iPad up and running again.
 With the above, you can easily make sure that the update you intended to install can be installed without any of the headaches you might have worried about beforehand.
 Good luck, and enjoy updating your iPad!